Takay to Develop Premium Sushi Dining Experience in Miami

 Ownership and Background

-Yoni Matz said this marks his first independent venture in South Florida after previously being involved in opening restaurants in Canada, bringing operational experience into the Takai concept.
+Yoni Matz said this marks his first independent venture in South Florida after previously being involved in opening restaurants in Canada, bringing operational experience into the Takay concept.
 He told Business Debut the project reflects a more focused and personal approach to hospitality, centered on a small-format, high-touch dining environment.

 Matz said the decision to develop a 10-seat omakase restaurant was intentional, allowing the team to prioritize consistency and guest interaction at every seating.
 He told Business Debut the goal is to create a space where execution, pacing and service are tightly controlled from start to finish.